kubevault/kubevault/docs/guides/storage/etcd/demo.md

 ```

-Vault operator create an service with same name as vault server.
+Vault operator create an service with same name as Vault server.
 In this example, vault can be accessed using `my-vault` service.

 Check vault seal status:
 ```console